pigeon-sable/tnap/README.md

 ## Usage

 ```
-Generate image with DALL·E and prnit it
+Generate an image with DALL·E and display it on the terminal

 Usage: dgen [OPTIONS] <PROMPT>